kernelkit/kernelkit.github.io/_posts/2025-10-29-zone-based-firewall.md

 admin@router:/config/firewall/> set zone wan interface eth1
 ```

-At this point, the LAN zone trusts all traffic to the host, while the WAN
+At this point, the LAN zone allows all traffic to the host, while the WAN
 zone drops everything by default.
 However, we need to allow certain services
 from the WAN side, like DHCPv6 for address assignment:

 ```console